-For the three months ended August 2, 2019 and August 3, 2018, the Company's effective income tax rates were 3912.6% and 1.5%, respectively, on pre-tax losses of \$111 million and \$468 million, respectively.
-For the six months ended August 2, 2019 and August 3, 2018, the Company's effective income tax rates were 1895.7% and 8.4%, respectively, on pre-tax losses of \$254 million and \$1.1 billion, respectively.
+For the three months ended November 1, 2019, the Company's effective income tax rate benefit was 247.2% on pre-tax income of \$159 million.
+For the three months ended November 2, 2018, the Company's effective income tax rate was 10.1% on pre-tax losses of \$1.0 billion.
+For the nine months ended November 1, 2019 and November 2, 2018, the Company's effective income tax rates were 5482.1% and 9.2%, respectively, on pre-tax losses of \$95 million and \$2.1 billion, respectively.
 The changes in the Company's effective tax rates are primarily driven by discrete tax items and a change in the Company's jurisdictional mix of income.
-During the three months ended May 3, 2019, the Company completed an intra-entity asset transfer of certain of its intellectual property to an Irish subsidiary, resulting in a discrete tax benefit of \$405 million.
-During the three months ended August 2, 2019, the Company's VMware business unit completed a similar transaction, resulting in a discrete tax benefit of \$4.5 billion.
+For the three and nine months ended November 1, 2019, the Company's effective tax rate includes \$305 million of discrete tax benefits related to an audit settlement.
+The Company's effective tax rate for the nine months ended November 1, 2019 also includes \$4.9 billion of discrete tax benefits related to intra-entity asset transfers described below, \$273 million of discrete tax expense related to certain foreign tax credits associated with U.S. Tax Reform discussed below, and \$95 million of discrete tax benefits relating to Virtustream impairment charges discussed in Note 8 of the Notes to the Condensed Consolidated Financial Statements.
+During the nine months ended November 1, 2019, the Company completed two intra-entity asset transfers of certain of its intellectual property to Irish subsidiaries, resulting in discrete tax benefits of \$4.9 billion.
 The tax benefit for each intra-entity asset transfer was recorded as a deferred tax asset in the period of transaction and represents the book and tax basis difference on the transferred assets measured based on the applicable Irish statutory tax rate.
-The tax deductions for amortization of the assets will be recognized in the future, and any amortization not deducted for tax purposes will be carried forward indefinitely under Irish Tax laws.
-The Company expects to be able to realize the deferred tax assets resulting from these intra-company asset transfers.
-For the three and six months ended August 2, 2019, the Company's effective tax rates include \$273 million discrete tax expense related to certain foreign tax credits associated with U.S. Tax Reform discussed below.
-The Company's effective tax rate include \$273 million discrete tax benefits resulting from the six months ended August 2, 2019 also include \$95 million of discrete tax benefits relating to Virtustream impairment charges discussed in Note 8 of the Notes to the Condensed Consolidated Financial Statements.
-For the six months
+The tax deductions for amortization of the assets will be recognized in the future, and any amortization not deducted for tax purposes will be carried forward indefinitely under Irish tax laws.
+The Company expects to be able to realize the deferred tax assets resulting from these intra-entity asset tr

 The Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform") was signed into law on December 22, 2017.
 Among other things, U.S. Tax Reform lowers the U.S. corporate income tax rate to 21% from 35%, establishes a modified territorial system requiring a mandatory deemed repatriation tax on undistributed earnings of foreign subsidiaries, requires a minimum tax on certain future earnings generated by foreign subsidiaries while providing for future tax-free repatriation of earnings through a 100% dividends-received deduction, and places limitations on the deductibility of net interest expense.
+In December 2019, the U.S. Department of the Treasury released final and newly proposed regulations related to foreign tax credits and the base erosion anti-abuse tax.
+The Company is currently evaluating the impact of these regulations and will recognize any resulting adjustments as necessary.
 The Company anticipates that the U.S. Department of the Treasury and the Internal Revenue Service ("IRS") will continue to issue regulatory guidance clarifying certain provisions of U.S. Tax Reform.
 When additional guidance is issued, the Company will recognize the related tax impact in the fiscal quarter of such issuance.